sfxcode/sapphire-core/doc_main_window.md

 ## ContentManager

 For each of the panes a ContentManager is used for controlling the content of the Pane elements.

+ContentManager are primary used as container for a ViewController, which can easily be replaced by an other controller.

 ```scala